Understanding LLMs: What Large Language Models Actually Do

 | Gemini (Google) | Multimodal, Google ecosystem | Image + text tasks, Google Workspace |

 For most Australian business applications, we find that GPT-4o or Claude work well and integrate easily into RAG systems deployed on AWS.
-The model can always be swapped later — the architecture matters more.
+The model can always be swapped later.
+The architecture matters more.